relaycorp/veraid-website/index.md

 Vera combines DNSSEC with a new Public Key Infrastructure (PKI) to produce digital signatures whose provenance can be traced back to a domain name.
 Any DNSSEC-enabled domain can be a trust anchor in the PKI, but it'd only have control over itself (not other domains).

 Consequently, every digital signature contains enough data to be independently verified.
-External queries, like DNS lookups, are not needed.
+External queries, such as DNS lookups, are not needed.

 Designing and implementing _yet another_ auth protocol is not something we take lightly: We know it's hard to get them right and the consequences can be catastrophic.
 Unfortunately, [no existing technology satisfied our needs](./prior-art.md).